Victoria’s Secret Model Devon Windsor Celebrates 25th Birthday In A Bikini

 The comments section of the bikini snap was flooded with well wishes from fans who all sent their own birthday messages to Devon on her big day.

-But this certainly isn’t the first time the star has showed off her amazing body on Instagram.
+But this certainly isn’t the first time the star has shown off her amazing body on Instagram.

 As The Inquisitr previously reported, Windsor recently shared a snap of herself at the beach in an animal-print bikini as she enjoyed some downtime on the sand in Miami, Florida.